triquenguyen/CS151-InstantUML/README.md

 - Visualize/display relationships between classes
 - Allow editing of diagram generation layout when choosing package
 - Selection of code to be used in diagram(s) (getters, setters, etc.)
+- Let the user add constraints {} to the diagram through an interface.

 # References
 [1]. https://www.jetbrains.com/help/idea/class-diagram.html </br>